NgocHueLy/customer_churn_analysis/README.md

 - Intl Plan - whether or not customer ever subscribed to an international plan
 - Extra International Charges - charges incurred on internatoinal calls
 - Customer Service Calls - number of calls put across for help from customer service
-- Avg Monthly Download - downloads of each customer per month
+- Avg Monthly GB Download - GB data usage of each customer per month
 - Unlimited Data Plan - whether or not the customer subscribed for unlimited data.
 - Phone Number - of each customer
 - Gender - whether a customer is male, female or undisclosed